Skip to content

 Turn page colors on or off in Edge updated

-If you want to apply Page colors on all web pages, regardless of whether you use a Windows Contrast theme, disable the “Only apply page colors when high contrast themes are on” setting.
+Applying Page colors on all web pages—regardless of whether a Windows Contrast theme remains active—requires disabling the "Only apply page colors when high contrast themes are on" setting.

 Only apply page colors when high contrast themes are on